threedworld-mit/tdw/Documentation/lessons/objects_and_scenes/materials_textures_colors.md

     print("")
 ```

 Unlike TDW's Model Librarians which group models by broad categories (for example, free vs. non-free), the Material Librarians group materials by *quality*.
-Each material has three quality levels: low, medium ("med"), and high.
+Each material has three quality levels: "low", "med", and "high".
 Higher-quality materials will look slightly better but take longer to download and use more memory:

 ```python
 from requests import head